Brazilians abroad send record money to the country

 According to the Ministry of Justice, Brazil received just over 1 million immigrants between 2011 and 2019, of which 660,000 long-term immigrants, who are those who remain in the country for a long period.
 In this second group, the largest communities are Venezuelans (142,000), Paraguayans (97,000), Bolivians (58,000) and Haitians (54,000).

-Despite the significant number of immigrants in Brazil, Venezuela does not stand out in the remittances registered by the Central Bank, due to the low confidence in the country’s financial system – Venezuelan immigrants tend to send money to their families physically, crossing the border, or by means alternatives to the official financial system.
+Despite the significant number of immigrants in Brazil, Venezuela does not stand out in the remittances registered by the Central Bank, due to the low confidence in the country’s financial system ?
+Venezuelan immigrants tend to send money to their families physically, across the border, or through alternative means to the official financial system.

 Rosana Camacho, president of the Association of Bolivian Residents, assesses that the 45% drop in remittances to Bolivia last year and the 29% rise this year are a portrait of the difficulties and recovery experienced by Bolivian workers in Brazil.